r-lib/devtools/README.md

 # devtools

-The aim of `devtools` is to make your life as a package developer easy, by R functions that simplify many of the common tasks of package development.
-Devtools is currently very opinionated about how to do package development, and requires that you use `roxygen` for documentation and `testthat` for testing.
+The aim of `devtools` is to make your life as a package developer easier by providing R functions that simplify many common tasks.
+Devtools is opinionated about how to do package development, and requires that you use `roxygen2` for documentation and `testthat` for testing.
 Future version will relax these opinions - patches are welcome!
-Track development of `devtools` at https://github.com/hadley/devtools.
+You can track (and contribute to) development of `devtools` at https://github.com/hadley/devtools.

-I also recommend that you use `roxygen2`, which has not quite made it to CRAN yet.
-Once you've installed and loaded `devtools`, you can install the development version of roxygen by running `install_github("roxygen", "klutometis")`.
+For discussion related to package development with devtools see the [rdevtools](http://groups.google.com/group/rdevtools) mailing list.

 ## Package development tools